zonneplan/KiBot/README.md

         This filter implements the VARIANT:FIELD=VALUE renamer to get FIELD=VALUE when VARIANT is in use.
   * Valid keys:
     - `comment`: [string=''] A comment for documentation purposes.
+    - `force_variant`: [string=''] Use this variant instead of the current variant.
+Usefull for IBoM variants.
     - `name`: [string=''] Used to identify this particular filter definition.
     - `separator`: [string=':'] Separator used between the variant and the field name.
     - `variant_to_value`: [boolean=false] Rename fields matching the variant to the value of the component.